hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 sudo hostname --all-ip-addresses
 ```

-**7. How to access shares from Windows**
+**7. How to access the Pi shares from Windows**

-You can now access the `SAMBA` shares on the Pi from a Windows PC or from an app that supports the SMB protocol.
+We can now access the `SAMBA` shares on the Pi from a Windows PC or from an app that supports the SMB protocol.
 eg on a Windows PC in Windows Explorer, use the IP address of the Pi in the folder path text bar at the top, eg ...
 ```
 REM read-only virtual folder of overlayed disk folders